Jhut89/Mailchimp-API-3.0-PHP/README.md

 ###DELETE

-Deleting a record from MailChimp is performed with the `DELETE()` and is constructed similar to GET requests.
+Deleting a record from MailChimp is performed with the `DELETE()` method and is constructed similar to GET requests.
 If I wanted to delete the above subscriber I would:

 	$mailchimp->lists('1a2b3c4d')->members('a1167f5be2df7113beb69c95ebcdb2fd')->DELETE();